Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 Jesse’s three oldest sons are among those on the frontlines when Goliath starts throwing out challenges, but David is away tending his father’s flocks and playing Coachella on the weekends (v.
 15).
 Wondering how his boys are faring, Jesse sends David to the battlefield to check on them.
 When he arrives, he’s just in time to see Goliath making his daily roast of Israel and immediately starts asking why no one has crammed a sock in his mouth: “[W]ho is this uncircumcised Philistine?” (v.
 26).
 His oldest brother tells him to get lost, but word soon gets around to Saul that David wants a shot at Goliath.
 Apparently, David is a card-carrying member of the Osiris Club.
 He doesn’t sweat giants.
 Saul is skeptical, but David regales him with stories of killing lions, tigers and bears (oh my!) that attacked the flocks in his care (vv.
 34-36).
 And since no one else is knocking down the door to volunteer, Saul gives in.

 It’s a high noon showdown in the valley of Elah.
 Freedom, respect and livelihood are at stake, but David has more chill than Jim West.
 Saul tries to arm him with the best weapons available, but David’s battle prep simply consists of grabbing his slingshot and walking out the door.
 Don’t mistake him for Dennis the Menace, though.
 David isn’t slinging marbles.
 On his way to meet Goliath he stops at a nearby creek and collects five stones the size of baseballs (v.
 40).
 That’s right.
 David’s slingshot is the most powerful handgun in the world.
 This is what Harry Callahan would’ve used if he lived in 1000 B.C.E.
 The seasoned Philistine warrior is insulted when he sees someone so young coming to challenge him and promises David a quick death (vv.
 42-44).
 David’s replay takes “This town ain’t big enough for the two of us” to the next level when he gives a shoutout to God and preemptively declares victory (v.
 46).
 Goliath is ready for swordplay, but David surprises him when he reveals the slingshot in his hand.
 Goliath realizes too late he’s in a Jason Nesmith situation: “It’s a rock!
 It doesn’t have any vulnerable spots!”
 This is an early example of never bring a knife to a gunfight.
 After all his talk, Goliath is about as formidable as a stormtrooper.
 The fight is over before it even starts.
 David strolls out and kills him more unceremoniously than Charlie Waite (v.
 49).
 He doesn’t make the mistake Thor, son of Odin did.
 He goes for the head the first time around.
-And if that’s not enough, he takes Goliath’s sword and chops off his head for good measure (v.
+And if that’s not enough, he takes Goliath’s sword and chops off his melon for good measure (v.
 51).
 Not surprisingly, the Philistines don’t stick around to sign over their lives to the enemy.
 Instead, they beat feet with the emboldened Israelite army chasing them all the way back home.

 After the big showdown, David carries Goliath’s head around like Perseus anticipating a duel with the kraken.
 No, seriously.
 He literally takes the head on a carnival tour around Israel (v.
 54).
 With this giant defeat (pun intended) to his credit, David becomes a national hero.
 As soon as he walks off the battlefield Saul bestows him with a high military rank.
 He seems to impress everyone he talks to.
 Chapter 18 reveals Saul’s son Jonathan immediately considers David a brother from another mother (v.
 1).
 David finds the connection undeniable as well, especially when he sees Jonathan’s Fortis Fortuna Adiuvat tattoo.
 They promise to have each other’s back no matter what (v.
 3).
 Jonathan is the quintessential dueteragonist.
 He’s the Kumar to David’s Harold.
 The Chewbacca to David’s Han Solo.
 The Ted Theodore Logan to David’s Bill S. Preston.
 Talk about a good day: David bested Fezzik, earned the right to marry the king’s daughter, scored a prestigious spot in the royal court and made a BFF.

 As the captain of a battalion, David has all kinds of success and the people’s respect for him skyrockets.
 But Saul treats David and his troops like Barney Ross and the Expendables, sending them on one suicide mission after another.
 Finally, he offers David his oldest daughter on the condition he picks a fight with the Philistines and leads the charge in a war that would likely cost him his life.
-David dismisses the opportunity, saying, “Who am I … that I should become a son-in-law to the king?” (v.
+David dismisses the opportunity, saying, “Who am I … that I should be the king’s son-in-law?” (v.
 18).
 Saul insists, but his plan is foiled when it’s discovered his daughter has already accepted another man’s proposal.
 But the opportunity presents itself again when Saul finds out his other daughter, Michal, has the hots for David.
 David brushes off this proposition as well—but the king eventually convinces him with an engagement challenge.
 Saul goes full Lieutenant Aldo Raine, requesting “One!
 Hundred!
 Philistine!
 Foreskins!” (v.
 25).
 And you thought The Amazing Race had some unusual tasks.
 Saul assumes David will not only fail, but die in his attempt.
 Clearly this guy hasn’t been paying attention.
 David has a higher success rate than Nicholas Angel and goes above and beyond on his mission to carve on the Philistines’ junk, bringing back double the required amount.
 Instead of getting rid of his rival, Saul gains a son-in-law.
 As Happy Gilmore would say, “Talk about your all-time backfires.”

 Saul stops trying to hide his motivations in chapter 19 and openly discusses killing David with his royal advisors and Jonathan (v.
 1).
 Of course, Jonathan rats his dad out to David so his bestie can dodge another attempt on his life.
 He even manages to convince his old man David is more of an asset than a threat and Saul promises not to kill him.
 But when David leads yet another successful campaign against the Philistines Saul’s insecurities spiral out of control and he once again goes after David during a private concert, trying to give him the Vaudeville hook with a straight spear (v.
 10).
 David exits stage left and doesn’t return for an encore.
 But this time Saul doubles down and sends Robert Rath to David’s place to rub him out.
 Luckily, his new bride tips him off and sets up an elaborate Ferris Bueller sleeping dummy to trick her dad and buy David more time to escape (vv.
 11-16).
 And it works.